ToxicFrog/doom-mods/gzap/doc/gzdoom_newplayers.md

 ## Windows Installation

-1. Download GZDoom from the above link and extract it into a folder somewhere on your computer.
+1. Download UZDoom from the above link and extract it into a folder somewhere on your computer.
-2. Download AceCorp Launcher and put it in the same directory where you extracted GZDoom, so that it is in the same folder as gzdoom.exe.
+2. Download AceCorp Launcher and put it in the same directory where you extracted UZDoom, so that it is in the same folder as uzdoom.exe.
 3. Copy your Doom IWAD (e.g. `doom2.wad`) to the same folder.
 4. If you're playing a map pack (a "PWAD") rather than the base game, download that and put it next to your IWAD.
-5. Download the GZDoom AP mod and place it in the same directory as gzdoom.exe.
+5. Download the UZDoom AP mod and place it in the same directory as uzdoom.exe.

 You should now have directory contents that look something like this:

-    gzdoom.exe
+    uzdoom.exe
     AceCorp Launcher.exe
     doom2.wad  [or doom.wad, heretic.wad, etc]
     demonfear.wad  [or whatever PWAD you're playing, if any] gzArchipelago-1.2.3.pk3
-    [...plus a bunch of other files that came with gzdoom...]
+    [...plus a bunch of other files that came with uzdoom...]

 ## Linux Installation